 Access and facilities

 The path from the road to the church porch is gravel but fairly level.
-In the porch, you can buy a programme for the concert (£1), as well as hire a cushion if you wish (also £1).
+In the porch, you can buy a programme for the concert and hire a cushion if you wish.
 Between the porch and the interior of the church there is a threshold which anyone in a wheelchair has to negotiate, but the church has a portable ramp; after that, the floor of the church is level, with the Box Office table on the left.

 The church normally opens by 2.30pm for you to buy or collect tickets, and to take your seats.

 Portaloos for concertgoers are provided on a grass bank at the edge of the churchyard near the road.
 For those with reduced mobility, there is a level-access facility (shared with performers, whose Green Room it adjoins) at the end of the path adjacent to the North Chancel.

 An assistance dog accompanying a concertgoer who is visually impaired is welcome: please let the Box Office know at the time of booking.